-With a design degree from Wanganui School of Design and over 20 years industry experience designing and coding for small and large design agencies, IT companies and startups.
+With a design degree from Whanganui School of Design and over 20 years industry experience designing and coding for small and large design agencies, IT companies and startups.
 I have customers in Nelson, Wellington, Christchurch, Auckland and Tauranga.
 Most work is done remotely from my home office in the Port Hills, Christchurch New Zealand.
 I also fly to clients and work in-house when needed face to face.
 It's sometimes hard to beat a whiteboard and waving of hands.

-The work I do varies from new design/builds to renovation projects and consultation.
+The work I do varies from new design/builds to renovation projects, consultation and contracting.
 I use various platforms to build quality sites including SilverStripe, Shopify and SquareSpace.
 I also have a network of other skilled developers and designers and manage extra talented freelancers when needed.

 I started my career as a 3D compositor and CD-rom producer in Melbourne, which soon morphed into web and graphic design in Wellington.
 I then naturally progressed into development and coding.
 Freelancing is great because I get to utilise my full range of skills and add immense value to a project.

 I am comfortable both in web teams and solo projects.
 New builds and on-going maintenance.
-My skillset includes: Front End Development, Back End Development, Responsive Design, Graphic Design, Server Configuration, SEO - Search Engine Optimisation, Team Management.
+My skillset includes: Front End Development, Back End Development, User Experience Design, Responsive Design, Graphic Design, Server Configuration, SEO - Search Engine Optimisation, Team Management.

-I live in Tahunanui - Nelson, New Zealand with Kate MacPherson and our daughter.
+I live in Cashmere - Christchurch, New Zealand with Kate MacPherson and our daughter.

 Great for custom design websites that need to perform well and look sharp.
 If you have the need for backend functionality like multiple editors with different permissions or a database of users; to managing large format images then SilverStripe is a great choice.
 The downside is the initial build cost may be higher.
 A server needs to be managed, although this is not that difficult and rarely needs intervention.
 All functionality is bespoke and will require some initial coding by a skilled developer using the open source tools available through New Zealand made: SilverStripe.org.